dgalcius/tlenv/README.md

 ## Command Reference

-Like `git`, the `ktenv` command delegates to subcommands based on its first argument.
+Like `git`, the `tlenv` command delegates to subcommands based on its first argument.
 The most common subcommands are:

 ### tlenv local